Skip to main content

 How It Works

-1. Understand your intent
+1. Understand your request and build your app

-2. Generate or modify code
+2. Generate and modify code

 3. Build and deploy changes

-4. Show results in the preview
+4. Show results instantly in the preview and Expo Go

-The AI maintains full context of your conversation and project.
+The AI maintains the full context of your conversation and project.
 You can reference previous changes, screens, or features by name.

 Writing Effective Prompts